imreszakal/volunteer-scheduler--google-sheets/README.md

 1. Import "Scheduler.xlsx" or "Scheduler.ods" into Google Sheets.
 2. In the menu, click on "Tools"/"Script editor".
-3. Copy the code from "Code.gs" into the "Code.gs" editor.
+3. Copy the code from "Code.gs" into the "Code.gs" editor and save it.
-4. Save and give the function a name.
-5. In the "Data" worksheet, right-click on the image, select "Assign script..." and type the function name given in step 4.
+4. In the "Data" worksheet, right-click on the image, select "Assign script...", type "myScheduler" and click "OK".

 ## Usage
 1. Fill in your data on the "Data" worksheet.